๐Ÿ›️

 Sam Rainsy argues that while Cambodia may not have the military strength of its neighbors like Thailand, it holds a powerful legal tool in the Paris Agreements.
 He stated that the primary objective of this new government is to utilize this legal framework to call for an urgent meeting of its signatories to resolve Cambodia's political and territorial issues.

-The National Council of Struggle will function through seven distinct institutions, each with a specific mandate:
+The National Resistance Council will function through seven distinct institutions, each with a specific mandate:

 • International Relations and Paris Agreement Implementation: To focus on diplomatic efforts and enforce the terms of the peace accords.